Dr. Shimi Kang

 Award-Winning Harvard-Trained Physician | Bestselling Author | Global Social Entrepreneur

-Kang is the former medical director of child and youth mental health for Vancouver and currently a clinical associate professor at the University of British Columbia.
-She is also the founder of Dolphin KIDS: Future-ready Leaders, an organization that offers positive mindset and social-emotional life skills programs to students, teachers, and parents around the world.
+Dr. Kang is currently a clinical associate professor at the University of British Columbia and has made promoting wellness a priority.
+She is also the founder of Dolphin KIDS: Future-Ready Leaders, an organization that offers positive mindset and social-emotional life skills programs to students, teachers, and parents around the world.

-As a thought leader, Kang’s work has been featured in major media outlets around the world, including BBC World News, NPR, Al Jazeera, South China Morning Post, CBC, and Washington Post.
-Her featured blogs have also appeared in The Huffington Post, Psychology Today, US News & Report, and TIME magazine.
+A thought leader, Kang has been featured in major media outlets around the world, including BBC World News, NPR, Al Jazeera, South China Morning Post, CBC, and The Washington Post.
+Her featured blogs can be found in The Huffington Post, Psychology Today, US News & World Report, and TIME magazine.

-Kang is also the author of two books — The Self-Motivated Kid and the critically acclaimed The Dolphin Parent: A Guide to Raising Healthy, Happy, and Self-Motivated Kids, which was a #1 Canadian bestseller and won the 2015 US News International Book Award.
-Her upcoming book, The Tech Solution, will provide neuroscience-based strategies to optimize technology’s incredible benefits while minimizing its many drawbacks.
+Kang is also the author of The Self-Motivated Kid, and the critically acclaimed The Dolphin Parent: A Guide to Raising Healthy, Happy, and Self-Motivated Kids, which is a #1 Canadian bestseller and won the 2015 US News International Book Award.
+Her upcoming book, The Tech Solution, provides neuroscience-based strategies to optimize technology’s incredible benefits while minimizing its many drawbacks.